AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/rule-editor-core-components.md

 #### Benutzerdefinierte Funktionen im Regeleditor {#custom-functions}

-Sie können auch benutzerdefinierte Funktionen in Ihrem Regeleditor verwenden.
+Neben den vordefinierten Funktionen wie *Summe der* die unter **Funktionsausgabe** können Sie auch benutzerdefinierte Funktionen in Ihrem Regeleditor verwenden.
+Der Regeleditor unterstützt die JavaScript ECMAScript 2019-Syntax für Skripte und benutzerdefinierte Funktionen.
 Anweisungen zum Erstellen benutzerdefinierter Funktionen finden Sie im Artikel [Benutzerdefinierte Funktionen in Adaptive Forms](/help/forms/create-and-use-custom-functions.md).

-Zusätzlich zu den vorkonfigurierten Funktionen wie beispielsweise *Summe von*, die unter „Funktionenausgabe“ aufgeführt sind, können Sie auch benutzerdefinierte Funktionen erstellen, die Sie häufig benötigen.
-Stellen Sie sicher, dass für die Funktion, die Sie schreiben, ein `jsdoc` vorhanden ist.

-Dieses dazugehörige `jsdoc` ist aus den folgenden Gründen erforderlich:

-* Wenn Sie benutzerdefinierte Konfigurationen und Beschreibungen verwenden möchten
-* Da Funktionen in `JavaScript,` auf unterschiedliche Weise deklariert werden können und Sie mithilfe der Kommentare den Überblick über die Funktionen behalten.

-Der Regeleditor unterstützt die JavaScript ES2015-Syntax für Skripte und benutzerdefinierte Funktionen.
-Weitere Informationen finden Sie unter [jsdoc.app](https://jsdoc.app/).

-Unterstützte `jsdoc`-Tags:
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

+Supported `jsdoc` tags:

-* **Private** (Privat)
+* **Private**
   Syntax: `@private`
-Eine Private-Funktion ist nicht als benutzerdefinierte Funktion enthalten.
+  A private function is not included as a custom function.

 * **Name**
-Syntax: `@name funcName <Function Name>`
-Alternativ dazu ist es möglich`,``@function funcName <Function Name>` **oder** `@func` `funcName <Function Name>` zu verwenden.
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
-  `funcName` ist der Name der Funktion (Leerzeichen sind nicht zulässig).
-  `<Function Name>` ist der Anzeigename der Funktion.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

 * **Parameter**
-Syntax: `@param {type} name <Parameter Description>` Alternativ dazu ist es möglich, `@argument` `{type} name <Parameter Description>` **oder** `@arg` `{type}` `name <Parameter Description>` zu verwenden.
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
-Zeigt die von der Funktion verwendeten Parameter an.
-In einer Funktion können mehrere Parameter-Tags vorhanden sein (je ein Tag für jeden Parameter in der Reihenfolge ihres Auftretens).
-  `{type}` gibt den Parametertyp an.
-Zulässige Parametertypen sind:

-   1. String (Zeichenfolge)
-   1. Number (Zahl)
-   1. Boolean (Boolesch)
-   1. Scope (Umfang)
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

-   1. Zeichenfolge[]
+    1. string
+    2. number
+    3. boolean
+    4. scope
+    5. string[]
-   1. number[]
+    6. number[]
-   1. boolean[]
+    7. boolean[]
-   1. Datum
+    8. date
-   1. date[]
+    9. date[]
-   1. Array
-   1. Objekt

-  `scope` bezieht sich auf ein spezielles globales Objekt, das von der Forms-Laufzeit bereitgestellt wird.
-Es muss der letzte Parameter sein und ist für den Benutzer im Regeleditor nicht sichtbar.
-Sie können den Bereich verwenden, um auf lesbare Formular- und Feld-Proxy-Objekte zuzugreifen, um Eigenschaften zu lesen, Ereignisse, die die Regel ausgelöst haben, und eine Reihe von Funktionen zur Bearbeitung des Formulars.

-  `object` type wird verwendet, um ein lesbares Feldobjekt im Parameter an eine benutzerdefinierte Funktion zu übergeben, anstatt den Wert weiterzugeben.

-  Alle Parametertypen fallen in eine der oben genannten Kategorien. „None“ (Keiner) wird nicht unterstützt.
-Achten Sie darauf, einen der oben genannten Typen zu wählen.
-Bei den Typen wird nicht zwischen Groß- und Kleinschreibung unterschieden.
-Leerzeichen sind im Parameternamen nicht zulässig.
-Parameterbeschreibung kann mehrere Wörter enthalten.
+    10. array
+    11. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

-* **Optionaler Parameter**
+* **Optional Parameter**
-Syntax: `@param {type=} name <Parameter Description>` Alternativ können Sie Folgendes verwenden: `@param {type} [name] <Parameter Description>` Standardmäßig sind alle Parameter obligatorisch.
-Sie können einen Parameter optional markieren, indem Sie `=` in den Parametertyp ein oder den Parameternamen in eckige Klammern setzen.
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

-  Deklarieren Sie beispielsweise `Input1` als optionaler Parameter:
+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Return Type** (Rückgabetyp)
+* **Return Type**
   Syntax: `@return {type}`
-Alternativ ist es möglich, `@returns {type}` zu verwenden.
-Fügt Informationen über die Funktion hinzu (z.
-B. ihren Zweck).
-Die Zeichenfolge „{type}“ gibt den Rückgabetyp der Funktion an.
-Zulässige Rückgabetypen sind:
+  Alternatively, you can use `@returns {type}`.
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

-   1. String (Zeichenfolge)
+    1. string
-   2. Number (Zahl)
+    2. number
-   3. Boolean (Boolesch)
+    3. boolean
-   4. Zeichenfolge[]
+    4. string[]
     5. number[]
     6. boolean[]
-   7. Datum
+    7. date
     8. date[]
-   9. Array
+    9. array
-   10. Objekt
+    10. object

-  Alle anderen Rückgabetypen fallen in eine der oben genannten Kategorien.
-Keine Angabe wird nicht unterstützt.
-Achten Sie darauf, einen der oben genannten Typen zu wählen.
-Bei Rückgabetypen wird nicht zwischen Groß- und Kleinschreibung unterschieden.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.